Don't Throw Away Your Beams: Improving Consistency-based Uncertainties in LLMs via Beam Search: Introduction

 Today, large language models (LLMs) are increasingly being adapted in various safety-critical domains, including medicine~\citep{medicine}, education~\citep{education}, and law~\citep{law}.
 This rapid adoption has led to a growing body of work focused on the assessment of the quality and reliability of LLM outputs.
 An important research direction in this field is Uncertainty Quantification (UQ; \citealp{Xiao2019,Baan2023UncertaintyIN, xia-etal-2025-survey}), which measures the LLM's confidence in their responses.

-UQ methods can be separated into several distinct categories.
+UQ methods can be categorized into several distinct groups.
 These include information-based methods that rely on token likelihoods produced by the LLM~\citep{fomicheva-etal-2020-unsupervised}; verbalization approaches that prompt models to provide a confidence score~\citep{tian-etal-2023-just}; density-based methods that utilize embeddings~\citep{yoo-etal-2022-detection}; and last but not least, consistency-based measures that evaluate agreement between sampled outputs~\citep{lin2023generating}.

-Consistency-based UQ methods are of particular interest, due to not only their strong performance but also their applicability to black-box settings~\citep{vashurin-etal-2025-benchmarking}.
+Consistency-based UQ methods are of particular interest due to not only their strong performance but also their applicability to black-box settings~\citep{vashurin-etal-2025-benchmarking}.

 Moreover, in white-box settings too, it was shown that combining information-based and consistency-based methods yields state-of-the-art performance for a variety of tasks~\citep{kuhn2023semantic,duan-etal-2024-shifting}.
 A key component of these methods is sampling, which serves as a practical means of approximating the full probability space of all potential model outputs.

 Most existing UQ approaches rely on multinomial sampling from the model's output distribution.
 However, in short-form QA, multinomial sampling is prone to producing similar or even identical generations, due to its bias towards higher-probability tokens during decoding; see Figure~\ref{fig:sampling_vs_beamsearch}.
 Furthermore, since each run produces a different set of candidate outputs, sample-based uncertainty estimates exhibit high variance, undermining their robustness.
 This limits their effectiveness as a representation of the full output space, especially since, for computational efficiency, studies typically rely on a small number of samples.